Surakarta Central Java, Indonesia Travel Guide

 Tipping is not customary but appreciated for exceptional service.
 Rounding up the bill or a small gratuity for guides/drivers is a gesture of thanks.
 Eating with your right hand is the norm, especially at local warungs.

 Indonesia is largely conservative.
 Public displays of affection for same-sex couples are not advisable.
-Dress modestly, especially for female travelers, to avoid unwanted attention.
+Dress modestly, especially for female travelers, to avoid unwelcome notice.
 Discretion receives strong recommendation.

-Careful planning and direct communication with service providers are central when traveling with mobility challenges in Solo due to limited infrastructure.
+Careful planning and direct communication with service vendors are central when traveling with mobility difficulties in Solo on account of minimal infrastructure.
 Contact local disability organizations like Persatuan Penyandang Disabilitas Indonesia (PPDI) for specific advice.

 Effective communication goes beyond language; it contains gestures and cultural cues.